JoseDev184/html-css-project/README.md

 }

-create carpet for each sass code and fuctions to have a organize code clear that other can get what are you coding "import" is the code that with used to link the code with the main sass file.
+create a carpet for each sass code and functions to have an organized code clear that others can get what you are coding "Import" is the code that is used to link the code with the main sass file.

 @import "abstracts/functions";
 @import "abstracts/mixins";